‘General Hospital’ Comings And Goings: Familiar Faces Set To Shake Up Port Charles, Rumors Of Departures Swirl

 It’s been rumored that Matt Cohen may be exiting as Dr. Griffin Munro, and there’s been a lot of buzz swirling that Oscar may perish in the anticipated car accident just as his cancer is in remission.
 There’s been no confirmation that Garren Stitt is leaving General Hospital at this point, but it would certainly shake things up if these rumors were accurate.

-While lives are hanging in the balance as these current storylines move forward, there’s no solid indication that any other core characters are on their way out.
+While lives are hanging in the balance, as these current storylines move forward, there’s no solid indication that any other core characters are on their way out.
 Briana Henry’s Jordan, Roger Howarth’s Franco, Laura Wright’s Carly, and Maura West’s Ava all are expected to pull through the chaos they’re facing in the days ahead.

-General Hospital spoilers tease that the action will be quite intense over the next few days and many separate storylines are starting to converge with one another.
-There may be other significant comings and goings on the horizon and fans will be anxious to see what the writers have planned for the days ahead.
+General Hospital spoilers tease that the action will be quite intense over the next few days, and many separate storylines are starting to converge with one another.
+There may be other significant comings and goings on the horizon, and fans will be anxious to see what the writers have planned for the days ahead.